Want to engage your LinkedIn audience? Find out how the LinkedIn algorithm works in 2023 and master it in 11 easy steps!

 - Add connections (people you know, or think would be interesting to see updates from).

-- Encourage employees to indicate they work at your company and use your corporate hashtag.
+- Encourage employees to show that they work at your company and use your corporate hashtag.

 - Follow others and attract followers (these are different than connections on LinkedIn).

-- Participate in LinkedIn Groups, or host your own.
+- Take part in LinkedIn Groups, or host your own.

 - Give and receive recommendations.